jrandj/java-11/README.md

 1. Java forces the programmer to assign a value to a final variable explicitly.
 A static variable can be used by other classes only after the class is loaded made ready to use.
 You can assign a value to a final static variable at the time of declaration or in any one of the **static initialisers**.

 1. Access to static members is decided by the compiler at compile time by checking the declared type of the variable.
 This is referred to as **static binding**.
-Static binding uses type information to bind a method to a method call, as opposed to **dynamic binding** which takes into account the actual object.
+Static binding uses type information to bind a method to a method call, as opposed to **dynamic binding** which considers the actual object.

 1. The first step in creating an instance of a class is to initialise the class itself.
 Whenever the JVM encounters the usage of a class for the first time, it allocates and initialises space for the static fields of that class.
 The rules for static blocks:
     * A class can have any number of static blocks.
 They are executed in the order that they appear in the class.
     * A static block can access all static variables and static methods of the class.
 However, if the declaration of a static variable appears after the static block, then only the value can be set.
-    * If the class has a superclass, and the superclass hasn't been initialised already, the JVM will initialise the superclass first.
+    * If the class has a superclass, and the superclass has not been initialised already, the JVM will initialise the superclass first.
     * There is no way to access or refer to a static block.
 It can only be invoked by the JVM, and only once.